CSI Ellis Memorial Church: History

 Reverend Ellis (also known as J.J.) decided that the best thing for me would be to learn Tamil in Dharapuram and whenever possible to go out to the villages with him in order to know the background and village life of the children in the boarding school.
 He built the C.S.I.
 Ellis Memorial Church in 1929.

 In 1813, Methodist people entered the southern part of India by sea, and on February 22, 1913, Mr. Man from Perunkarunai paalayam (near Kaangayam) first accepted Christianity.
 Now, the congregation is celebrating the 100th year of Gospel in southern India and is preparing to build a Church in Perunkarunai Paalayam.
 This church is attracting many Christians from nearby areas, and is indeed one of the most important churches during British rule in India according to Historians.
 This presented an opportunity for the local village, including children, to study English.
 When Rev. J.J.
-Ellis left for village visits (generally around 2 P.M.), Dr. C. Ranjith Dev Inbaseelan would prepare tea and supper picnics which went on until 2 in the morning.
+Ellis left for village visits (generally around 2 pm), Dr. C. Ranjith Dev Inbaseelan would prepare tea and supper picnics which went on until 2 in the morning.
 Ellis was always up again by 5 a.m. for his essential quiet-time.

 After that, Dr Anne Booth Mission Hospital was started in the name of Dr. Anne Booth.
 It was built mainly for the poor and needy, so now, we have the privilege of conducting the Healing Ministry Week.
 The theme of the daily devotions, held in the hospital chapel, was "Healing the Broken and the Wounded", which was given by the Christian Medical Association of India.

 The congregation conducted the healing sermon on Sunday in collaboration with the local C S I Ellis Memorial Church.
 The presbyter is in charge of leading the opening prayer in the first and the second service.
 The rest of the service was led by the Staff of C. S. I., Dr. Anne Booth Mission Hospital, C. S. I. School Of Nursing, and The Bishops College Of Nursing.
 The whole of the congregation attended these services.
 These services consisted of the Reverend, Mr.S.Benzly Solomon Raj (the D.C.C.
 Chairperson), Rev. C.John Dawson (Presbyter), Mr.S.Ilango (Secretary), Mr.S.John Wesley (Treasurer).

 The sermon on "Healing the Broken and the Wounded" was given by our Medical Officer Dr D. Pethuru, MD (Comm.
 Med).
 He challenged the congregation to actively participate in the healing sermon of the Diocese.
 Special songs were given by the Hospital choir.
 A small gist of the infrastructures and facilities were available in our hospital.

 The hospital is currently financially self-sufficient as of August 2006, and was given spiritual training regularly to cater to the spiritual need of the patients.
 The second offertory was taken in both the services for the expenses of Gospel work of the hospital and the spiritual development of the staff.

 This is a branch of the CSI Mission General Hospital which is located in Prayer, Tiruchirappalli.